 LEDs are also available as floodlights, a big, powerful, and energy-efficient lighting option.
-It’s impossible to place them near the pool because of their size, so you need to choose a vantage point.
+Placing them near the pool is impossible because of their size, so you must choose a vantage point.
 Long story short, these lights look great around the pool and help illuminate large areas.

 You don’t need too many floodlights, as the vibrant colour patterns create the perfect ambience for different settings.
 And, thanks to their pre-installed programs, it’s possible to operate the lights as per your requirements.

 Instead of focusing solely on the pool, you can light up the surrounding trees and shine them off the pool wall for the desired effect.

 Pool Garden Lighting

 Pool garden lights are more miniature than floodlights and can’t illuminate large expanses of the property.
 But they are equally effective and can also be used as feature lighting.

-After consulting with a professional service, you can install them in strategic points around the pool.
+After consulting a professional service, you can install them strategically around the pool.
 These colourful lights create intricate patterns and shapes, brightening various aspects of the pool.